 Enrollment in the Premium Conversion Program is automatic.
 If you have a health plan premium deduction, it will automatically be taken on a pre-tax basis.
 However, you are able to choose post-tax payments if you wish.
-Employees may change from pre-tax to post-tax or vice-versa during the FSA annual Open Enrollment Period, which is from September 19, 2016 through October 31, 2016.
+Employees may change from pre-tax to post-tax or vice-versa during the FSA annual Open Enrollment Period, which is from September 23, 2024-November 08, 2024.